graphops/file-hosting-service/docs/server_guide.md

 Subfile(s) removed successfully
 ```

 4. (TODO) Register the server endpoint on the smart contract.
+Currently we assume the service endpoint has been registered with indexer-agent (for subgraphs).

+5. To be compatible with V1 and Scalar TAP, an indexer must maintain an allocation.
+This means the indexer should use the `wallet` subcommand to create allocations.
+Refer to [Onchain Guide](onchain_guide.md).

 You are open for business!